 Mind would be the soup itself.
 Everything is made of Mind.
 All that ever Is begins with Mind.
 And we could define our Consciousness as the ability to freeze soup.
 Consciousness can freeze the soup into anything.
 It’s not frozen soup itself—it’s the actual ability to freeze reality.
 It’s the act of freezing.

-I’ve traveled a lot around the world and don’t take many photos, but when I look back at old photos I do have, I’ll often see “myself” frozen into a shape that I no longer am.
+I’ve traveled a lot around the world but don’t take many photos.
+When I do look back at old photos I do have, I’ll often see ‘me’ frozen into a shape that I no longer am.
 Younger versions of myself entertained different thoughts about the world.
 The me of today would have a shape that would conflict with the me of yesterday.
-But the conflicts are irrelevant because it’s all Soup.
-What’s important is the fact that I used my consistent ability to freeze-think myself into existence and over the years I’ve chosen different shapes.
-Those shapes were who I said I “was.”
+But the conflicts are irrelevant because it’s all soup.

 Do you see how cute my identity is?
 This soup will be cooked for eternity.
 Eternity.
 Does it seem sensible that our little frozen part of the soup should imagine that it’s somehow wrong or faulty or otherwise undeserving of being a part of the soup?
 And which version of me gets to be the ultimate judge of the other versions of me?

-You have never been separate.
-You have never been alone.
-You have never been wrong or undeserving.
-You have merely thought all of those things.
-But when you stop your busy personal thinking what do you think happens?
-Do you cease to exist?
-Or do all of the parts of soup that came together to Be you simply melt back into the soup?
+We have never been separate.
+We have never been alone.
+We have never been wrong or undeserving.
+We have merely thought all of those things.
+But when we stop our busy personal thinking what do you think happens?
+Do we cease to exist?
+Or do all of the parts of soup that came together to Be us simply melt back into the soup?
 That melting is in fact the act of connection.
 It is a meditation.

-You are Enlightened every time you lose track of time.
-You do that because you are simply Being Soup rather than thinking yourself into a state of seeming separateness.
-In the end it doesn’t matter what shapes the soup is frozen into—it doesn’t matter if it’s frozen into peace, or into war, into marriage or divorce, into success or failure it’s all The Soup.
-It includes all Yin and Yang.
-But the important part is that The Soup is always The Soup.
-So stop trying to change it and just start tasting it instead.
-Because there was never anything wrong with the soup and so there can never be anything truly wrong with you.
+We are Enlightened every time we lose track of time.
+We do that because we are simply Being Soup rather than thinking ourselves into a state of seeming separateness.
+In the end it doesn’t matter what shapes the soup is frozen into —it doesn’t matter if it’s frozen into peace, or into war, into marriage or divorce, into success or failure –it’s all just Soup.

 Enjoy your day.
 You can’t go wrong.